rebcabin/tangledown/README.md

 Markdown renders `block` tags verbatim to the documentation.
 This is good for humans, who will think "AHA!, this `block` refers to some code in a `noweb` tag with the same name that I can read some other place and time.

-This here beautifully written document I'm reading right now is making it easy for me to understand the big picture first, because it's breaking things up like this.
+"This here beautifully written document I'm reading right now is making it easy for me to understand the big picture first, because it's breaking things up like this.
 Thank you, kindly, author!
 Without you, I'd be awash in details, I'd get tired and cranky before understanding the big picture!"

 That's exactly what you want for humans: talk about something in a place where you don't necessarily _implement_ it.
 But compilers usually need the full implementation of the block _right here and now_ before it's ever used.